Caiodnh/caiodnh.github.io/monads_as_machines.md

 ```
 which can be read as "Let `f` be the function encoded by `m_f`.
 Then let `x` be the value encoded by `m_x`.
 Then compute `f x` and return the resulting value to the machine."

+It may sound strange to use variables of functions for a "let" statement.
+But the usual `let` in Haskell can be interpreted as a function application: `let x = a in expression` is the same as "change all the occurrences of `x` to `a` in `expression`", which is the same as `(\x -> expression) a`.
+The strangeness comes from the fact that we usually think of the `x` in `let x = a` as an constant.
+But what is an constant if not an variable with a value assigned to it?
+Well, assigning a value to a variable is precisely what function application does.

 If it is not clear now, there is no need to overthink, since we will see more examples below.
 Also, it is worth to say that this interpretation of `bind_` will get more explicit with the *do notation*.

 ## Back to reality: how Haskell do it {#def-with-bind}